pepfar-datim/mAtches/README.md

 ## Documentation

-We are currently working on consolidating existing technical and user documentation; we have as a goal to release this to the community by end of March 2021.
-Concurrently, we are working on writing a FHIR ImplementationGuide.
+Documentation, both technical and end-user, is available at: https://pepfar-datim.github.io/mAtches/.
+We are currently working on writing a FHIR ImplementationGuide, which will detail use of FHIR resources and also include technical documentation.

 ## Roadmap